Ultra High-Frequency Ultrasound

 Conventional vs. Ultra-high Frequency Ultrasound

-Ultra-High Frequency Ultrasound Technology Now Available for Preclinical and Clinical Use
+Ultra-High Frequency Ultrasound Technology Available for Preclinical and Clinical Research

 The Vevo imaging platform was the world’s first commercially available ultra-high frequency array-based ultrasound imaging system and has since emerged as the gold standard in small animal anatomical and functional in vivo imaging.

-The Vevo family of ultra-high frequency ultrasound imaging systems enable the researcher to obtain in vivo anatomical, functional, physiological and molecular data simultaneously, in real-time and with a resolution down to 30 µm.
-The systems are easy to use, non-invasive and fast, providing extremely high throughput when needed.
+The Vevo ultra-high frequency ultrasound technology enables the researcher to obtain in vivo anatomical, functional, physiological and molecular data simultaneously, in real-time and with a resolution down to 30 µm.
+The systems are easy to use, non-invasive and fast - providing extremely high throughput when needed.

 They are designed with the researcher in mind, with system presets and animal handling tools for fast image acquisition and numerous protocols, software and data management tools optimized for today’s scientists.
 Learn more about our ultra high frequency ultrasound systems for preclinical and clinical.